 People at risk of poverty or social exclusion in the European Union

-At the same time the EU agreed a way of measuring the numbers of people who were at risk of poverty or social exclusion.
-This is by adding up the number of persons who are at risk of poverty, severely materially deprived or living in households with very low work intensity.
-Persons present in several sub-indicators are counted only once.
+*At risk of poverty or social exclusion, abbreviated as AROPE, corresponds to the sum of persons who are either at risk of poverty, or severely materially and socially deprived or living in a household with a very low work intensity**

 **A household with a very low work intensity is the number of persons living in a household where the members of working age worked a working time equal or less than 20% of their total work-time potential during the previous year.